+Male circumcision has been shown to reduce the transmission of other STIs.
 For example, a trial conducted in Rakai, Uganda, found that in addition to reducing the incidence of HIV infection, male circumcision also reduced the incidence of herpes simplex virus type 2 (HSV-2) and the prevalence of human papillomavirus (HPV) among adolescents and adult males.94

 Male circumcision and perceptions of female genital mutilation (FGM)